birdandhike.com logo

 Overview

-The Middle Oak Creek Trail provides a pleasant walk across Red Rock Valley into Oak Creek Canyon, connecting to the regular Oak Creek Canyon Trail after 1.5 miles.
+The Middle Oak Creek Trail provides a pleasant walk across Red Rock Valley into Oak Creek Canyon, connecting with the regular Oak Creek Canyon Trail after 1.5 miles.
 For people who don't want to drive the entire Scenic Loop Road to get to the Oak Creek Canyon Trailhead, and for people who just don't want to pay the entrance fee, the Middle Oak Creek Trail provides alternate access to hiking and rock climbing areas along the Red Rock Cliffs.

 This hike starts in an area burned during the 2007 Bonnie Springs Fire (see map).
 The contrast between the burned and unburned areas displays dramatically what happens when the Mojave Desert Scrub burns, and as importantly, how slowly the desert scrub grows back.

-Link to map.
+Link to trail map and confusing trail junction map.

 Link to BLM Georeference PDF map file.